Wowaka: Career

 In May 2011, wowaka released his debut studio album Unhappy Refrain (アンハッピーリフレイン) under the Balloom label.
 The album released to widespread acclaim, peaking at 6th on Oricon and with several tracks, including the title track, entering Niconico Douga's Hall of Legends and Hall of Myths.
 It is considered a classic in the Vocaloid music industry, and is often considered Wowaka's signature work.
 The tracks, including "Two-faced Lovers", "World's End Dancehall", "Rolling Girl", and "Unhappy Refrain", all attained a cult following.
-Following this, wowaka was the composer and lyricist of the single And I'm Home, which was used as one of the ending theme songs in the 2011 anime series Puella Magi Madoka Magica.
+Following this, wowaka was the composer and lyricist of the single And I'm Home, which was used as one of the ending theme songs in the 2011 anime series Puella Magi Madoka Magica, and also arranged "Summernoise Version" and "those dizzy days Version" of Secret Base (Kimi ga Kureta Mono) which was the ending theme for the anime series Anohana.
 In the same year, he joined the rock band Hitorie as the primary vocalist and guitarist, and shifted his focus towards the band.
 Hitorie released their debut album Roomsick Girls Escape (ルームシック・ガールズエスケープ) in 2012.

 In August 2017, wowaka released his final Vocaloid song entitled Unknown Mother Goose (アンノウン・マザーグース) following six years since his previous works in Vocaloid.
 The song was created for Hatsune Miku's 10-year anniversary compilation album Re:Start.
 In October of the same year, he released his own vocal cover version of the song under Hitorie.
 In an interview, wowaka credited Hatsune Miku for getting him into making music.
 He stated: "I never gave it a second of thought 10 years ago as I posted songs, but no matter how you look at it, Hatsune Miku is the one who got me to start music.
 Miku is sort of like a mother figure to me."

 Death

 Wowaka died in his sleep on 5 April 2019, due to heart failure, at the age of 31.
 The death was announced on Hitorie's website on 8 April 2019.
-After his death, the band postponed their planned tour but continued in September so as to not diminish Wowaka's legacy.
-The band has released 2 albums since his death.
-Band member Shinoda took wowaka's place as the vocalist.
 A private funeral was held by his family members.
-On 1 June 2019, Hitorie held a remembrance concert.
-On Hatsune Miku's Magical Mirai 2019 and Miku Expo Europe 2020 concerts, tributes were held to honor him.
+At the time, Hitorie was in the middle of a nationwide tour that had begun in March of the same year.
+Concerts scheduled for April 6 in Kyoto and April 7 in Okayama, along with all other tour dates, were canceled.